Algorithm: Formal versus empirical

-The analysis, and study of algorithms is a discipline of computer science, and is often practiced abstractly without the use of a specific programming language or implementation.
-In this sense, algorithm analysis resembles other mathematical disciplines in that it focuses on the underlying properties of the algorithm and not on the specifics of any particular implementation.
-Usually pseudocode is used for analysis as it is the simplest and most general representation.
-However, ultimately, most algorithms are usually implemented on particular hardware/software platforms and their algorithmic efficiency is eventually put to the test using real code.
-For the solution of a "one off" problem, the efficiency of a particular algorithm may not have significant consequences (unless n is extremely large) but for algorithms designed for fast interactive, commercial or long life scientific usage it may be critical.
+The analysis, and study of algorithms is a discipline of computer science.
+Algorithms are often studied abstractly, without referencing any specific programming language or implementation.
+Algorithm analysis resembles other mathematical disciplines as it focuses on the algorithm's properties, not implementation.
+Pseudocode is typical for analysis as it is a simple and general representation.
+Most algorithms are implemented on particular hardware/software platforms and their algorithmic efficiency is tested using real code.
+The efficiency of a particular algorithm may be insignificant for many "one-off" problems but it may be critical for algorithms designed for fast interactive, commercial, or long-life scientific usage.
 Scaling from small n to large n frequently exposes inefficient algorithms that are otherwise benign.

-Empirical testing is useful because it may uncover unexpected interactions that affect performance.
+Empirical testing is useful for uncovering unexpected interactions that affect performance.
 Benchmarks may be used to compare before/after potential improvements to an algorithm after program optimization.

-Empirical tests cannot replace formal analysis, though, and are not trivial to perform in a fair manner.
+Empirical tests cannot replace formal analysis, though, and are non-trivial to perform fairly.